 A basic constraint matches items that satisfy a condition.
 A relational constraint matches items related to items that satisfy a condition.
 Related corresponds to a relationship between positions of items in the structure, like parent-child.

-For example, is a basic constraint that matches a single issue TS-129;
+For example,

 '''

 TS-129

 '''